 THE POOR FARM

-The goal of the Poor Farm is to facilitate and present artist’s projects and year-long exhibitions at the former Waupaca County Poor Farm (built 1876) in Little Wolf, Wisconsin.
+The Poor Farm was founded in 2009 to facilitate and present artist’s projects and yearlong exhibitions at the former Waupaca County Poor Farm (built in 1876) in Little Wolf, Wisconsin.

 I couldn’t make it to the Poor Farm